Tenancy deposits (landlords)

 - the circumstances in which all or part of your deposit may be kept at the end of the tenancy

-There are some circumstances where you don't have to use a tenancy deposit scheme.
-You don't need to register a deposit if:
+There are some circumstances where you do not have to use a tenancy deposit scheme.
+You do not need to register a deposit if:

 - the landlord and tenant are family members